 Don’t worry if you fail to reach the top 10% of candidates initially.
 It might be some mistakes in your overall preparation which is pulling you down.
 Or it can be a wrong exam-hall strategy.
 Check if you were adopting any of the below wrong approaches in IAS Mock Exams.
 If yes, correct it.

 1. Reading mock exams from photostats or PDFs and not practising it the right way!

 Nowadays, aspirants get a lot of low-quality mock exams in PDF format from the internet.
-Some shops are also selling the pirated version of mock tests prepared by coaching institutes.
+Some shops are also selling pirated versions of mock tests prepared by coaching institutes.

 Aspirants who mug up mock questions from the photocopies or PDFs (which are available in plenty these days), without practising them in an efficient mock exam platform, often fail to perform well on the actual exam day.

-That’s why we are very serious about the importance of right practice.
+That’s why we are very serious about the importance of the right practice.

 OR are you following the wrong method of reading from photocopies or PDFs, without identifying your mistakes?

 Don’t read mock exams using photocopies or PDFs, as they won’t help!
 Pirated mock exams might help you save some fees, but it will cost you a lot of precious youth years if you fail to clear prelims.
 Always remember that time is money!

 2. Not following the multiple round answering techniques (3-2-1-0-E method)